 "Here's a secret within a secret: Ghent might just be the best European city you've never thought of visiting, in a country that continues to be criminally overlooked." - Lonely Planet 10 places to visit in 2011.
 If you're the type who prefers exploring away from the tourist hordes, funky Ghent is definitely the place to go.
 Ghent is praised for its brilliant mix of a wonderful past and a vibrant present.
 Here hides one of Europe's finest panoramas of water, spires and centuries-old grand houses.
 But this is no place to simply kick back.
 It's also Flanders' biggest university town, which means linger-as-long-as-you-like cafés, well-priced restaurants and a laid-back atmosphere.
 Under the watchful eye of Gravensteen Castle or Castle of the Counts, the city boasts an Opera House, 18 museums, 100 churches and over 400 historical buildings.
 The most visited site in Ghent is the famous polyptych, The Adoration of the Mystic Lamb, painted by the brothers Jan and Hubert van Eyck in 1432.
 It still hangs in its original location, the St. Bavo Cathedral.
 The locals, while intensely proud of their city, are very modest and would never brag about its merits.
 One reason, perhaps, why it has taken so long for the rest of the world to discover this little gem.

-EVENTS Berlinde De Bruyckere (until 8.02.2015): her most extensive solo exhibition to date.
-It features both textile sculptures from the 1990s and later works in horsehide with which she became famous worldwide. – Love Letters in War and Peace (until 22.02.2015): Love in its many different forms: letters, visual arts, paper and canvas, photography and cinema. - Lightopia (until 15.03.2015): exhibition devoted to the development of electric lighting and is the first to take a comprehensive look at the theme of lighting design. - Collection Study III: Art in Europe after 1968 (until 15.03.2015) at the SMAK Museum.
+EVENTS Berlinde De Bruyckere (until 8.02.2015): her most extensive solo exhibition to date, featuring both textile sculptures from the 1990s and later works. – Love Letters in War and Peace (until 22.02.2015): Love in its many different forms: letters, visual arts, paper and canvas, photography and cinema. - Lightopia (until 15.03.2015): exhibition devoted to the development of electric lighting and the theme of lighting design. - Collection Study III: Art in Europe after 1968 (until 15.03.2015) at the SMAK Museum.

 EAT Dine on tapas-style dishes at Pure Daphne (Gebroeders Vandeveldestraat 3), Belgium's first croquette bar.